Along Buffalo Bayou between Sabine Street and US 59

 Allen’s Landing marks the spot where August Chapman and John Kirby Allen stepped ashore in 1836 and began the transformation of the area from swampy marshlands to the city we know today.
 This site, at the confluence of Buffalo and White Oak Bayous, became Houston’s first port and a thriving commercial hub.
 After years of neglect, BBP revitalized this historic site and park into an active waterfront destination.
 Stainless steel canoe sculptures by John Runnels grace the entrances to the space, and visitors can walk along the wharf where they will find public text art designed by local artist team, ttweak.

-The Sunset Coffee Building was built in 1910 by merchant William D. Cleveland to house his coffee roasting operations.
+The Sunset Coffee Building at Allen’s Landing was built in 1910 by merchant William D. Cleveland to house his coffee roasting operations.
 It is one of the few remaining industrial buildings on Buffalo Bayou and a contributing structure within downtown Houston’s Historic District.

 Incorporating bridge abutments and other infrastructure, and even winding its way through the lower levels of several historic Harris County buildings, the Buffalo Bayou hike and bike trail system weaves through downtown and is a fascinating juxtaposition between Houston’s busy urban center and the natural beauty of the waterway.